is-try/MyString/README.md

 `countchar`: count how many times the first letter appears in it's line.

-`strup': trans all the letters into large cases.
+`strup`: trans all the letters into large cases.

 # How to build